Aliasmk/aliasmk.github.io/_posts/2020-07-30-touchgfx-part-0.md

 {% include imgwcaption.html
 imgurl="/assets/img/posts/2020-07-30-touchgfx-part-0/canvasTextJP.JPG"
 caption="TouchGFX supports Unicode, so you can write text in most languages.
 The trick is to set the typography to a ttf font that supports the characters, such as Meiryo for Japanese.
-You may have to manually install the font to the TouchGFX/assets/fonts folder in the project source." %}
+You may have to manually install the font to the TouchGFX/assets/fonts folder in the project source." alttext="Japanese characters in a textbox"
+%}

 You'll notice that by default the TouchGFX designer generates three typographies - default, large and small.
 We can customize the font and size of each typography by clicking on Texts in the top menu bar, then clicking on the Typographies tab.
 If you wish, you can add your own.

 {% include imgwcaption.html
 imgurl="/assets/img/posts/2020-07-30-touchgfx-part-0/Typographies.PNG"
 caption="Changing the typography font and size.
-Navigate to this page by clicking the Texts button in the Menu bar and then clicking the Typographies tab." %}
+Navigate to this page by clicking the Texts button in the Menu bar and then clicking the Typographies tab." alttext="A screenshot of the Typographies tab"
+%}

 Take this time to change the font and size of the typographies to whatever you would like.
 I changed the Large typography to Roboto Condensed, at 45 pixel size.
 The fonts that appear depend on what is available on your computer.
 Other settings, such as wildcards and fallbacks can be left as they are for now.
 We'll cover them in a future tutorial, but try and guess what they do based on the explanation of typographies above.
 (Here's a hint: by default, the TouchGFX designer will only generate glyphs for letters it knows for sure will be required).